hoopdad/hoopdad.github.io/docs/ai/_posts/2025-08-06-rag-with-baml.md

 Here's the situation when you want to know about this.

 - You are introducing AI capabilities to your organization.
-- You need a jump start on scaling automated prompts.
+- You need a jumpstart on scaling automated prompts.
 - You also need to understand capabilities of databases that are available for your use.

 One approach is to use best of breed databases for the various uses of your project.
 For example,  your sql database helps with some of your project data; your NoSQL database helps with your front-end development; and you expect to need a vector database for RAG.
 But if you do three separate servers, you risk adding too much foundational work before you can start to deliver.
 Introducing a new database often requires approvals and a plan to support that kind of database.